 The first Chinese SETI astronomer in history

-Zhang's love for SETI was a bold move, says Werthimer.
+Zhang's love of SETI was a bold move, Werthimer says.
 Most modern SETI research is based on theories of radio astronomy, a field in which the Chinese professor had no experience.
 Yet he decided to jump regardless.

-"Most people don't do this at his age," says Werthimer.
-"I haven't changed sides in my career.
-It's a pretty bold and interesting thing to do."
+“Most people don't do that at their age,” Werthimer says.
+“I haven't changed fields in my career.
+It's a pretty bold and interesting thing to do. “

-In fact, the decision was even more courageous than the American thinks.
+In fact, the decision was even braver than the American thinks.
 Before Zhang, no Chinese astronomers had attempted SETI research, and the field was often dismissed as pure science fiction.

-Two years later, the group began publishing a journal (The Journal of UFO Research) which later claimed to be "the most popular SETI journal in Asia".
+Two years later, the group began publishing a journal (The Journal of UFO Research) that later claimed to be “the most widely circulated SETI journal in Asia.”

 Over the next few decades, the magazine was filled with speculation about the Bermuda Triangle, and letters from people describing encounters with alien spaceships.